American Society of Golf Course Architects

 The ASGCA was founded in 1946 by Donald Ross, Robert Trent Jones and 12 other distinguished golf course architects.
 Since then, the ASGCA members have designed, renovated and counseled thousands of golf courses around the world, from layouts that host major championships to practical courses and alternative facilities that welcome new players.

-I have strived to maintain an active role in the ASGCA through the years, particpating on a variety of committees and serving as Membership Chairman (2016-2018) and the Board of Governors (2020 - 2023).
+Since becoming a member, Drew has maintained an active role in the ASGCA through the years, particpating on a variety of committees and serving as Membership Chairman (2016-2018) and the Board of Governors (2020-2023).
 Most of all, ASGCA has provided a professional, yet remarkably social and supportive foundation from which to practice golf course architecture.
-Some of my best friends are fellow ASGCA members - and some also happen to be my closest competitors.
-On more than a few occasions, we find ourselves recommending each other for work or even partnering together.
-Not only is that unique, it's almost unheard of in such a competitive business - I have found this to be a most unique quality of our organization.
+Some of Drew's best friends are fellow ASGCA members - and some also happen to be among his closest competitors.
+On more than a few occasions, they find themselves recommending each other for work or even partnering together.
+Not only is that unique, it's almost unheard of in such a competitive business - certainly a most unique quality of this organization.

-Here are a few snapshots of my memorable times and travels with fellow ASGCA members
+Here are a few snapshots of Drew's memorable times and travels with fellow ASGCA members